fredeco-gh/FYS-STK3155_Project3/README.md

 ## Folder structure

+`data/` - Folder containing files with data from grid search analysis

+`figs/` - Folder containing figures from the analysis, including the ones found in the report.

 `code/` - Folder with all the code files, including:

+- `HO.ipynb` - notebook that finds ground state with neural networks, as well as the first guess for the excited state.
+- `numHO.ipynb` - notebook that finds the finite difference numerical approximation to the solution, and compares the performance to neural networks.
+- `param_search.ipynb` - notebook that performs the grid search analysis to find best hyperparameters for the first excited state.
+Includes also the analysis of the second and third excited states.

 - `core/` - Folder containing code for training neural networks, as well as the grid search.
 It contains:

+- `grid_search.py` - file containing code to perform the finer grid search.
 - `interfaces.py` - file implementing the skeleton for a physics informed neural network and its cost function.
 - `neural_network.py` - file implementing a feed forward neural network with PyTorch
 - `training.py` - file defining a function to train the neural network.